Cheyyur: Churches

 The Our Lady of Good Voyage Church was established in 1716 and is one of the standing relics of the missionary services.
 Local missionaries contributed to economic and academic development by starting or supporting schools and skill development centers as well as providing medical services.
 The Church of South India in Asia and a Pentecostal church represented by Assemblies of God.
-Cheyyur AG Church was established in 1993 under the charge of Pastor Stephen Pal.

-The biggest denomination of ECI built a church on 3 November at Pakkur Manalmeadu.
-Arputha Jotgi is the current pastor.
+The biggest denomination of ECI built a church at Pakkur Manalmeadu.

 Sisters of Cluny

 The Foundation at Cheyyur is the 16th House of Cluny in India.
 It was the first missionary post for French Sisters in rural India.
 At the request of Reverend Fr.
 Grandjanny, MEP, the Parish Priest of Cheyyur, four Sisters of St. Joseph of Cluny arrived in Cheyyur from Tindivanam on 24 March 1904.
 A house and dispensary for the Sisters was built and furnished by Fr.
 Grandjanny.
 A Grotto was constructed near the Dispensary and was blessed on 8 September 1912.
 A bell was sent from France by the Mother General to facilitate common life in the convent.
 On 22 November 1916 and 28 May 1917, cyclones hit and robbers broke into the house.
 On 13 December 1999, 6 Sisters were killed when the roof collapsed around 1:30 a.m.
 Only one nun escaped.